 The best way to approach link building (for a new website on a limited budget), is the following:

-First, make sure you familiarize yourself on what is link building and what is not.
+First, make sure you familiarize yourself with what is link building and what is not.

 If you search google for “link building techniques” (or similar keywords), you may end up following advice that is wrong or not suitable for your website and the results will be catastrophic.